ibi-group/transit-performance/README.md

 The system primarily uses GTFS and GTFS-realtime as data inputs.
 Information is recorded in real-time for all subway, light rail, and commuter rail routes, directions, trips, and stops in the transit system, allowing analysis of a near 100% sample of data.
 The system will be updated to include bus data at a later time.

 The outputs of the system are web services API calls and data tables to allow internal users and registered developers to access historical and real-time performance information that can be segmented by day and time period as well as by route, direction, or stop.
+The repository provides all the necessary source code to collect and process data in the database, and fetch data for API calls, but does not include the source code for creating APIs.

 This document provides a brief guide for setting up the system.
 For detailed documentation about the TRANSIT-performance system, see [here](https://docs.google.com/document/d/19GcQ0UZmstbKBPDDD1G9uBnoqmIkWwvCgqfLaxWxfz8/edit#).